rbutenuth/loop-module/README.md

 ## Repeat Until Payload Not Empty

 This loop executes the loop body at least once and repeats until the body returns a non empty payload.
 There is nothing to configure.
+Empty are null, empty String, empty array, and empty map.

 Here an example which calls an HTTP end point with one query parameter until the GET request returns a non empty payload: